EcoNet-NZ/inaturalist-weed-status-updater/README.md

 Construct the URL to start the flow at step 3 of the sequence diagram above.
 Given the `<client id>` from iNaturalist, the encoded URL (i.e. `https://` replaced with `https%3A%2F%2F`) of the Static Web App as `<redirect uri>` and the `<observation id>` of the observation you want to update, the URL will be:
 `https://www.inaturalist.org/oauth/authorize?client_id=<client id>&redirect_uri=<redirect uri>&response_type=code&state=<observation id>`

+### Running the application locally
+You can set up a local environment to run the application using the `swa` tool.
+See https://learn.microsoft.com/en-us/azure/static-web-apps/local-development for details.
+Running `swa start` will start the application locally.
+At this stage, I haven't had the function app working locally, this needs a bit more exploration of this documentation.

 ## Hints
 * `App.vue` contains the web app entry point and template, which then includes `iNaturalistUpdater` components.
 * In addition to the component layout, `iNaturalistUpdater.vue` also defines the Observation Field Values that are to be updated as well as options for dropdown values, validation logic etc.